vvv-config.yml is the default config file that VVV uses to set itself up. Copy this file to

 hosts: - local.wordpress.test

 These settings control the Virtual Machine that Vagrant creates.
-By default this is 1024MB of RAM and 1 core.
+By default this is 2048MB of RAM and 1 core.

-This configuration would tell VVV to create a virtual machine with 2GB of RAM and a single CPU core:
+This configuration would tell VVV to create a virtual machine with 4GB of RAM and a single CPU core:

-These are repositories and packages VVV pulls in to provide services, such as MySQL, PHPMyAdmin, or Memcached.
-Additional versions of PHP may be added here.
+These are repositories and packages VVV pulls in to provide additional services, such as PHPMyAdmin, TLS certificate authorities or MemcachedAdmin.